Rural Grocery Initiative Team

 Erica Blair is an Extension Specialist with K-State Research and Extension and a Program Manager for both the Rural Grocery Initiative and Kansas Healthy Food Initiative.
 In this role, she supports healthy food retail across the state and nation by providing technical assistance on a range of topics, including grocery ownership models, financial resources, and e-commerce, among others.
 Erica earned her B.F.A. in Intermedia and Certificate in Sustainability from the University of Iowa, and her M.S. in Environmental Policy from the University of Michigan.
 Her previous experience includes conducting research on cover crop adoption in the Midwest, working on a diverse vegetable farm, and organizing campaigns with local communities to support sustainable agriculture.

-Rial Carver is a Program Manager for the Rural Grocery Initiative and Kansas Healthy Food Initiative.
-She is also an Extension Specialist for K-State Research and Extension with a focus on rural and healthy food access initiatives.
-Rial earned a B.S. in Environmental Policy and Planning with a minor in Civic Agriculture and Food Systems from Virginia Tech.
-Her experience includes working as the Sustainability Coordinator at Virginia Tech Dining Services where she increased local food sourcing, implemented composting initiatives, and initiated a reusable to-go container program.
-She completed a Master of Regional and Community Planning degree at Kansas State University.
+Rial Carver is a Rural Grocery Extension Specialist with K-State Research and Extension.
+Rial earned here Master of Regional and Community Planning from Kansas State University in 2019.
+Prior to moving to Kansas, Rial worked as the Sustainability Coordinator at Virginia Tech Dining Services where she increased local food sourcing, implemented composting initiatives, and initiated a reusable to-go container program.
+She received a B.S. in Environmental Policy and Planning with a minor in Civic Agriculture and Food Systems from Virginia Tech.
 Rial and her husband enjoy exploring the great outdoors with their pup, Cora, and gardening at the Manhattan Community Gardens.